Early Learning STEM Australia

 A new learning initiative for Australia

-ELSA apps will go beyond the screen to encourage active play that supports STEM practices, such as exploring location, patterns and problem solving.
-Our apps support learning through play, and act as a springboard for children to explore the natural world.
+ELSA apps will go beyond the screen to encourage active play that supports STEM practices, such as creativity and problem solving.
+Our apps act as a springboard for children to explore the natural world.
+Take a peek at the first app.

 In 2018, one hundred preschools from across Australia will join the first ELSA Pilot.
 The pilot program includes professional learning for educators, and real world play for children to complement the apps.
-Applications closed 10 April 2017.
+Discover the ELSA Pilot preschools in your area.

 Benefits of the ELSA Pilot

-One hundred preschools across Australia are currently being selected to take part in the ELSA Pilot.
+One hundred preschools across Australia have been selected to take part in the ELSA Pilot.
 These preschools will receive free workshops and be the first to use the ELSA apps and resources to incorporate STEM practices into their preschool program.

 STEM practices include exploring locations, patterns, designing, making, and spatial reasoning.